EtchedPixels/FUZIX/docs/Platforms.md

 - Dragon32 with NX: Yes - real system
 - COCO2 with IDE: Yes - emulation

+## Microbee

+Microbee produced a range of Z80 based systems primarily in and for the Australian market.
+Fuzix requires a system with at least 128K of RAM, and preferably a hard disk interface or modern CF adapter.
+Both the classic keyboard interface and the 256TC are supported.

+Supported Features
+- Keyboard
+- Display (colour, premium or 256TC)
+- RTC (required and PIO B7 must be set to the RTC)
+- WD1010 disk interface (floppy and hard disk)
+- WD2793 disk interface
+- Switching disk interface via 0x58
+- IDE CF

+Unsupported
+- Z80 PIO serial
+- Z8530 SCC option
+- Mono display (will flicker on update)

+Program size is limited to 32K per process due to the limited memory mapping capabilities of the platform.

 ### Pentagon 1024K

 A Russian clone of the Sinclair Spectrum with extensions.
 Early versions of